mientjan/react-native-markdown-renderer/README.md

 This is intended to be a drop-in replacement for react-native-markdown-renderer, with a variety of bug fixes and enhancements.

-# Before 4.1.0 (first 'major' release of this fork)

-- [x] Merge the pull requests
-- [x] Update the docs
-- [x] Add ability to 'ignore' specific types of markdown
-- [ ] Close all the formatting issues that are hanging over from react-native-markdown-renderer

 ### Install

 #### Yarn